stdlib-js/stdlib/docs/contributing/git_cheatsheet.md

 git reset --hard upstream/develop
 ```

 > **Warning:** This will delete any changes you made to `develop`.
-Make sure you don’t have important work in this branch before running this command.
+Make sure you don't have important work in this branch before running this command.

 After updating `develop`, you can push it to your fork to keep everything in sync: